 French horn: Pascal Pongy.

-strings: Alex Balanescu, Jonathan Carney, the Balanescu Quartet (various formations), the Lyric Quartet, Bill Hawkes, Morgan Goff, Kate Musker, Nick Barr, Andy Parker, Zo Sosinka, Sophie Harris, Nick Cooper, Tony Hinnigan, Audrey Riley, Kate Wilkinson, Garth Knox, Ziella Bryars, orlanda Bryars, Yuri Bryars, Alexandra-Maria Tchernakova
+strings: Alex Balanescu, Jonathan Carney, the Balanescu Quartet (various formations), the Lyric Quartet, Bill Hawkes, Morgan Goff, Kate Musker, Nick Barr, Ashan Pillai, Andy Parker, Zo Sosinka, Sophie Harris, Nick Cooper, Tony Hinnigan, Audrey Riley, Katie Wilkinson, Garth Knox, Ziella Bryars, Orlanda Bryars, Yuri Bryars, Alexandra-Maria Tchernakova

 percussion: Martin Allen, Jamie McCarthy (also recorder, violin), Andy Bilham, Simon Limbrick, John O’Hara, Glyn Matthews, David Hockings, Mark Glentworth, Gerald Kirby, Gérard Lecointe.

-piano: Leslie Howard, Martin Jones, Dave Smith, John White, Alexandra-Maria Tchernakova, Roland Peelman, Gavin Bryars
+piano: Leslie Howard, Martin Jones, Dave Smith, John White, Alexandra-Maria Tchernakova, Roland Peelman, Gavin Bryars, Yuri Bryars

 There are various combinations of players used according to repertoire (some pieces need sound design as part of the work) and performance space (some performances involve no sound reinforcement).
 Programmes can be constructed in many ways, the following are examples of recent programmes – any of which can be done, or modified according to availability of new works.
 Older pieces, such as The Sinking of the Titanic or Jesus’ Blood Never Failed Me Yet, are either performed as single works in entire concerts, or as a work in the second half of a concert where the first half contains more recent work.
 These pieces may also involve extra players.